A Calculus Analogy: Integrals as Multiplication

 Integrals are a deep idea, just like multiplication.
 You might have some follow-up questions based on this analogy:

-• Does the order we combine several things matter?
-(No)
+- Does the order we combine several things matter?
+(Usually not)

 Once you see integrals as “better multiplication”, you’re on the lookout for concepts like “better division”, “repeated integration” and so on.
 Sticking with “area under the curve” makes these topics seem disconnected.
 (To the math nerds, seeing “area under the curve” and “slope” as inverses asks a lot of a student).